adagora/EOS_dogContract/README.md

-# EOS_dogContract
+# eos-dapp-template
-developing smart contract on EOS blockchain
+Dapp Template for Ivan on Tech Academy